Joe Pimentel Business Interview

 Have you noticed any trends when it comes to consumer behavior?

-We have huge customer retention.
-We offer a subscription program on our website and we have hundreds of members who are automatically subscribed to products.
+We have extremely high customer retention.
+We have a subscription program on our website, and hundreds of members are automatically subscribed to products.

-Basically, we’re a regional brand, right?
-Pretty well-known in the Northeast and the majority of our sales are here.
-But since the [COVID-19] pandemic, the majority of stores have either shut down or slowed their ordering considerably.
-So, we’ve switched over to our online presence and are really trying to compete with those national brands.
+Basically, we’re a regional brand, correct?
+We are well-known in the Northeast, and the majority of our sales occur here.
+However, since the [COVID-19] pandemic, the majority of stores have either closed or significantly reduced their order volume.
+So we’ve switched to our online presence and are attempting to compete with those national brands.

-Customer loyalty for us is huge.
-We get numerous reports that our products are different than the other products out there.
-We get a lot of reports that people have tried what’s out there and it doesn’t work and when they try our products, they’re working.
-So, that’s awesome.
+Customer loyalty to us is extremely high.
+We receive numerous reports that our products differ from other products on the market.
+We get a lot of reports from people who have tried other products and they don’t work, but when they try ours, they do.
+So that’s awesome.

 I think over the course of a couple of years, there’s been a gross of less-quality products on the market than higher-quality products.
 I think consumers have been scared off by that a little bit.
 But I do think that when consumers find a brand that they like or a product that they like, they’re returning consistently.